Riverfront Woods Preserve

 Description

-The 50-acre Riverfront Woods Preserve, protected by conservation easements held by Royal River Conservation Trust and owned and managed by the Town of Yarmouth, represents one of the last remaining pieces of unfragmented habitat and shoreline along the Royal in Yarmouth.
+The 50-acre Riverfront Woods Preserve, protected by conservation easements held by Royal River Conservation Trust and owned and managed by the Town of Yarmouth, represents one of the last remaining pieces of unfragmented habitat and shoreline along the Royal River in Yarmouth.
 The preserve supports beavers, otters, deer and a variety of bird species and distinct flora, creating a surprisingly remote experience for paddling in the summer and skating, snowshoeing, and skiing in the winter.
 The trails are designed for wheelchairs, baby carriages, and comfortable walking.
 Dogs and bikes are not permitted, increasing the remote experience of the preserve.

 At the end of Riverfront Drive (off East Elm Street near the East Elm and North Road Intersection), Yarmouth